Darren Purse: Port Vale

 Purse signed for Port Vale on 5 January 2013.
-His signing was announced on the same day as the "Valiants"' League Two clash with former club Plymouth Argyle, and only a few days after centre-back John McCombe was ruled out of action for several weeks with a knee injury.
+His signing was announced on the same day as the "Valiants"' League Two clash with former club Plymouth Argyle and only a few days after centre-back John McCombe was ruled out of action for several weeks with a knee injury.
 He was named man of the match on his debut on 12 January, as a 2–1 victory over Gillingham sent Vale to the top of the table.
 Vale secured promotion with a third-place finish at the end of the 2012–13 season, with Purse providing experience at the back in his 17 games.
-He was not offered a new contract at the end of the season and was released as a free agent, with manager Micky Adams putting this decision down to the defender's age rather than as a reflection on his performances in the 17 games.
+He was not offered a new contract at the end of the season.
+He was released as a free agent, with manager Micky Adams putting this decision down to the defender's age rather than as a reflection of his performances in the 17 games.